 - The design of our overall data storage system spreads out the operational load on any given Storage Pod.
 This means that at any given time a “majority” of drives in a Storage Pod are idle.
 The lower power requirements of the Seagate 4TB drive during idle and operation means the total power draw from the 45 hard drives in a Storage Pod does not exceed the specifications of the single PSU on the 5V or the 12V rails.

 Why This Matters to Backblaze

-Trying other PSUs – As noted earlier, this hack used the same PSU as in Storage Pod 5.0.
-While we strive to keep the number of part models to a minimum, to help keep costs down, Backblaze Labs is in the process of trying out other PSU units to see if they will work.
+Trying Other PSUs: As noted earlier, this hack used the same PSU as in Storage Pod 5.0.
+While we strive to keep the number of part models to a minimum to help keep costs down, Backblaze Labs is in the process of trying out other PSUs to see if they will work.
 We’ll let you know what we find.

 If you plan on enhancing the operational capabilities of your Storage Pod, for example adding 7200 or 15000 rpm drives or beefing up the motherboard and CPU, pay attention to the power you’ll need.
 You don’t want to max out at 30 drives because you saved a few dollars on a PSU.

 Building Your Own One PSU Storage Pod 5.0